 When the pie is done, it will still giggle in the middle but it will not be runny.
 Don’t worry about it giggling, it will settle as it cools and set while it’s chilled.

-Absolutely!
-You can freeze the whole pie after baking.
+You can easily freeze the whole pie after baking.

 If planning of freezing the pie, bake it in an aluminum pie dish.
-Once the pie baked and cooled, wrap it in a few layers of plastic wrap tightly.
-Wrap it in aluminum foil, label, and freeze for up to a month.
+Once the pie is baked and cooled, wrap it in a few layers of plastic wrap tightly.
+Wrap it in aluminum foil, label, and freeze for up to 2 months.

 MORE PUMPKIN RECIPES TO TRY